consci210/Candy-Crush-Game-/README.md

 # Candy-Crush-Game-

-A simple game of candy crush made using HTML , CSS and Vanilla JavaScript .
+A simple game of candy crush made using React JS .

 Inspired By : Ania Kubow